dullroar/ten-steps-to-linux-survival/Step08.md

 ## Sawing Logs{.unnumbered}

 Many Linux components and subsystems log to `/var/log`.
-Here is a pretty standard directory listing for it on a Mint system:
+\index{Files and Directories!Special!\texttt{/var/log/}} Here is a pretty standard directory listing for it on a Linux Mint system:

 \drcap{Looking at logs}
 ```bash